Audit logs are included with every Cal.com organization plan and are turned on by default. You must be an organization or team admin to view them.

 Who can access audit logs

-Audit log access is controlled by your organization’s permission settings:- Organization admins and owners can view audit logs for all bookings in the organization
+Audit log access is controlled by your organization’s permission settings.
+Booking audit logs and routing form history are gated independently, so an admin can grant one without the other.- Organization admins and owners can view audit logs for all bookings, routing forms, and security events in the organization by default.

-- Team admins and owners can view audit logs for bookings within their team
+- Team admins and owners can view audit logs for bookings and routing forms owned by their team.

 Frequently asked questions